PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 Re: (Score:2)

+Can we please give up on the weird "virtue signaling" alt-right gayboy slang in this place and revert to English so that people outside of the "in crowd" can work out what the fuck you are going on about?

 Anyone watching the end sequence of that video who goes on to describe it as anti-semitic either does not understand human emotion or is deliberately lying.
-If that video proves PewDiePie is anti-semitic, then John Cleese, Mel Brooks, Jon Stewart, and dozens of other comedy legends are also anti-semitic, including the polit
+If that video proves PewDiePie is anti-semitic, then John Cleese, Mel Brooks, Jon Stewart, and dozens of other comedy legends are also anti-semitic, including the political and the largely apolitical.

 Re: (Score:2)